nipy/nibabel/doc/source/coordinate_systems.rst

 ``someones_anatomy.nii.gz``.
-We can't easily do this at the moment, because we collected the anatomical image with a different field of view and orientation to the EPI image, so the voxel coordinates in the EPI image refer to different locations in the space to the voxel coordinates in the anatomical image.
+We can't easily do this at the moment, because we collected the anatomical image with a different field of view and orientation to the EPI image, so the voxel coordinates in the EPI image refer to different locations in the magnet to the voxel coordinates in the anatomical image.

 We solve this problem by keeping track of the relationship of voxel coordinates to some *reference space*.
 In particular, the *affine array*